AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/declutter-account.md

 The first step in cleaning up your account is to deactivate the accounts of your non-active users, such as people who have left the company or no longer use MBI in their current roles.

 You can do this by clicking your company's name in the top-right corner of the top navigation bar, then selecting **Manage Users**.
-Next, select the user you want to deactivate, and click the **Deactivate User** button.
-Note that you need [Admin permissions](../../administrator/user-management/user-management.md) to do this.
+Next, select the user you want to deactivate, and click the **Deactivate User** button. **Note:** You need [Admin permissions](../../administrator/user-management/user-management.md) to do this.

 {:.bs-callout-warning}
 Deactivating a user will also remove the charts, dashboards, and other assets created by that user.
 If you want to preserve these assets, reach out to the MBI [support](../../getting-started/support.md) team before deactivating the user.
 Support can help you transfer these assets to another user.